Deep Neural Networks and Brain Alignment: Brain Encoding and Decoding (Survey): Conclusion, Limitations, and Future Trends

 \section{Conclusion, Limitations, and Future Trends}

-\textbf{Conclusion} In this paper, we surveyed important datasets, stimulus representations, brain encoding and brain decoding methods across different modalities.
+In this paper, we surveyed important naturalistic brain datasets, stimulus representations, brain encoding, and brain decoding methods across different modalities.
 A glimpse of how deep learning solutions throw light on putative brain computations is given.
+We hope that this systematic organization of recent ideas proposed in the field of cognitive computational neuroscience provides a comprehensive summary to researchers in both the AI and neuroscience communities.
+Insights gained from recent studies in brain encoding and decoding have significant implications for the fields of AI engineering, neuroscience, and the interpretability of models—some with immediate effects, others with long-term impact.

-\textbf{Limitations} Naturalistic datasets of passive reading/listening offer ecologically realistic settings for investigating brain function.
-However, the lack of a task (as in a controlled psycholinguistic experiment) that probes the participant's understanding of the narrative limits the inferences that can be made on what the participant's brain is actually engaged in while passively following the stimuli.
-This becomes even more important when multi-lingual, multiscriptal participants process stimuli in L2 language or script -- it is unclear if the brain activity reflects the processing of L2 or active suppression L1 while focusing on L2~\cite{malik2022investigation}.
+\textbf{AI engineering.} AI engineering generally refers to the design, development, and implementation of artificial intelligence models that simulate human cognitive functions (e.g., vision, language, memory) to enhance our understanding of how these processes are represented and processed in the brain.
+It also involves designing neural networks inspired by biological neural structures and principles, which can help uncover patterns associated with specific cognitive states or tasks.

-\textbf{Future Trends} Some of the future areas of work in this field are as follows: (1) While there is work on the text, understanding the similarity in information processing between visual/speech/multimodal models versus natural brain systems remains an open area.
-(2) Decoding to actual multimodal stimuli seems feasible thanks to recent advances in generation using deep learning models.
-(3) Deeper understanding of the degree to which damage to different parts of the human brain could lead to the degradation of cognitive skills.
-(4) How can we train artificial neural networks in novel self-supervised ways such that they compose word meanings or comprehend images and speech like a human brain?
-(5) How can we leverage improved neuroscience understanding to suggest changes in proposed artificial neural network architectures to make them more robust and accurate?
-We hope that this survey motivates research along the above directions.
+The recent brain encoding studies most immediately fit in with the neuro-AI research direction that specifically investigates the relationship between representations in the brain and representations learned by powerful neural network models.
+This direction has gained recent traction, especially in the domain of language, vision, and speech processing, thanks to advancements in language models~\citep{schrimpf2021neural,goldstein2022shared}, vision models~\citep{schrimpf2020brain} and speech models~\citep{tuckute2022many,oota2023neural}.
+Furthermore, several recent works most immediately contribute to this line of research by understanding the reasons for the observed similarity in more depth~\citep{merlin2022language,oota2022joint,kauf2023lexical,sarch2023brain,oota2023speechnew}.
+Overall, these studies provide valuable insights for selecting features, enhancing transfer learning, and aiding in the creation of AI architectures that are cognitively plausible.